15 Exciting Chinese New Year Snacks To Enhance Your Celebrations

 #9 Tapioca Biscuits (Kueh Bangkit)

-Kueh Bangkit translate as "rising cake" in Malay due to the way they puff up in the oven.
+Kueh Bangkit translates as "rising cake" in Malay due to the way they puff up in the oven.
 This delicious snack, which is popular in Malaysia and Singapore, blends aromatic coconut milk and pandan leaves with tapioca flour, icing sugar and eggs.
 They are moulded into various shapes such as flowers and animals to create a sweet and fragrant snack.

 #10 Five Fruit Tray

 The Five Fruit Tray is a colourful arrangement of five different types of fruit which is especially popular in Vietnam.
-The make up of the tray varies from region to region, however often includes fruits such as oranges, apples, pears, pomegranates, persimmons, grapes, dragonfruit and bananas.
+The make-up of the tray varies from region to region, however often includes fruits such as oranges, apples, pears, pomegranates, persimmons, grapes, dragonfruit and bananas.
 This decorative display represents the five wishes - wealth, health, longevity, virtue, and peaceful death.
 It often serves as an offering to ancestors and a centrepiece during family gatherings.

 #11 Dragon Biscuits (Loong Peng)